Goldman60/simf-python-gui/README.md

 ## Questions, comments, issues?

 Please use the contact information on [my website](https://ajfite.com).
+For my most recent contact info, I'm happy to help even though by the time you're reading this I'm long graduated, just shoot me an email.